 - Salary Deferrals.
-You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - You are in certain qualified active military duty.
-Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision. - After-Tax Contributions.
-You may take an in-service distribution of your After-Tax Contribution account at any time. - Matching Contributions.
-You may withdraw amounts attributable to Matching Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - Employer Contributions.
-You may withdraw amounts attributable to Employer Contributions while you are still employed upon any of the following events: - You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - Rollover Contributions.
+You may withdraw amounts attributable to Salary Deferrals while you are still employed upon any of the following events: - > You are at least age 591⁄2 at the time of the distribution. - You have incurred a hardship, as described below. - You are in certain qualified active military duty.
+Please contact your Plan Administrator if you have any questions regarding the availability of a distribution under this provision.

+No in-service distribution of Salary Deferrals may be made prior to age 591⁄2 (other than a distribution on account of hardship).
+Thus, regardless of any in-service distribution provisions under the Plan, you may not request an in-service distribution of amounts attributable to your Salary Deferrals under the Plan prior to attaining age 591⁄2 (other than a distribution on account of hardship).

+- Matching Contributions.
+You may withdraw amounts attributable to Matching Contributions while you are still employed upon any of the following events: - > You have reached the Plan's Normal Retirement Age at the time of the distribution. - Employer Contributions.
+You may withdraw amounts attributable to Employer Contributions while you are still employed upon any of the following events: - You have reached the Plan's Normal Retirement Age at the time of the distribution. - Rollover Contributions.
 If you have rolled money into this Plan from another qualified plan or IRA, you may take an in-service distribution of your Rollover Contribution account at any time. - Qualified Nonelective Contributions (QNECs).
-Generally, the same in-service distribution options as apply to Salary Deferrals also apply to QNECs under the Plan. - Qualified Matching Contributions (QMACs).
-Generally, the same in-service distribution options as apply to Salary Deferrals also apply to QMACs under the Plan.
+Generally, the same in-service distribution options as apply to Salary Deferrals also apply to QNECs under the Plan.
+However, QNECs may not be withdrawn on account of: - Hardship. - Qualified military service